Security Boundary Configuration for Public Records and FOIA Automation

 status_code=status.HTTP_403_FORBIDDEN,

-detail="Insufficient clearance for requested record classification tier"
+detail="Insufficient clearance for requested record classification tier",

 )